 swing that once these angles has been created, they must be strictly

-maintained throughout the golf swing, but especially as the whole
+maintained throughout the golf swing, but especially as the down

-shoulder to rotate under the chin as the follow through movement
+under the chin as the follow through movement is performed.

-a fixed point (See below) whilst maintaining the forward upper body
+around the central core of the spine (See below) whilst maintaining the forward

-angle and a sideways tilt of the upper body so that the left shoulder
+upper body angle and a sideways tilt of the upper body so that

-is positioned under the chin at the end of the back swing movement
+the left shoulder is positioned under the chin at the end of the

 But importantly you must maintain the forward and the sideways

-angle of the upper body during the down swing and the follow through
+angle of the upper body during the down swing and especially as you perform the follow through

-It is vital that you retain these upper body angles as the right
+It is vital that you retain these upper body angles so that the

-shoulder is forced to rotate under the chin as the club head swings
+right shoulder can rotate under the chin as the club

-moves through the contact area whilst square to the target line,
+head swings through the contact area whilst square to

-but also giving a boost to the velocity of the golf shot.
+the target line, but also giving a boost to the velocity of the

 However in order to perform this action correctly, you must